 Aave enables users to deposit and borrow digital currencies through the pooling of funds.
-Depositors receive protocol-issued interest bearing aTokens, which gather deposits and the interest generated.
+Depositors receive protocol-issued aTokens, which gather deposits and the interest generated.
 Each loan is secured by a collateral acting as a risk mitigation tool against default.
 As the means of exchange, currencies are central in Aave’s non-custodial lending operations.
 More details on how the protocol works can be found in Aave’s Whitepaper.

 Given the specificities of Aave’s model, the selection of currencies has been performed with the following constraints: